 2. “That’s so kind of you.”

 - Explanation & Nuance: Instead of focusing on the act itself, this phrase compliments the person’s character.
-It acknowledges their considerate and generous nature, making it a warm and personal way to express thanks.
+It acknowledges their considerate and generous nature.

-- When to Use?
-When someone does something thoughtful and unexpected, like bringing you a coffee, offering a word of encouragement, or holding the door.
+- When to Use: When someone does something thoughtful and unexpected, like bringing you a coffee or offering a word of encouragement.

 - Tone: Warm, Personal, Heartfelt.